Brazil president calls Biden’s Amazon comments ‘disastrous’

 Under international pressure for action against fires in the Amazon, Bolsonaro put the army in charge in May.
 But The Associated Press found the operation dubbed as “Green Brazil 2” has had little effect and prosecution of rainforest destruction by ranchers, farmers and miners has almost halted.

+Bolsonaro was defiant in a recorded address to the United Nation’s summit on biodiversity.
+Brazil’s president said “certain NGOs” are part of the Amazon’s problems because they “spearhead environmental crimes in Brazil and abroad.”
+He did not provide any evidence to support the claim, which he has been making since his days as a lawmaker.

+He also said his administration “cannot accept false and irresponsible information” that “serves as a pretext to impose unfair international rules which fail to consider the important environmental accomplishments we have achieved for the benefit of Brazil and the world at large.”

-But Biden’s pledge also rankled some local critics of Bolsonaro, such as bank teller Fernando Campanati, 40, underscoring the sense of wounded sovereignty many Brazilians feel.
+Biden’s pledge also rankled some local critics of Bolsonaro, such as bank teller Fernando Campanati, 40, underscoring the sense of wounded sovereignty many Brazilians feel.

 “Why can’t First World countries control their carbon emissions?
 We are paying the price for industrialized countries,” said Campanati, who has no favorite in the American presidential elections. “(The Amazon) is an internal affair.”

-_____ AP writer David Biller contributed to this report from Rio de Janeiro.
+_____ AP writers David Biller and Marcelo Sousa contributed to this report from Rio de Janeiro.